vinumaradana/cse15l-lab-reports/lab-report-4.md

 ![Image](lab7-6.png)

-### 6. Commit and push the resulting change to your Github account (you can pick any commit message!)
+### 6. Commit and push the resulting change to your Github account

 To do the last step, I typed the following, resulting in the output in the screenshot.
 ```